The Nome Trilogy: Wings (1990)

 Having used up its available power, The Thing shuts down.
 Masklin realises that without The Thing to guide the ship in, it could crash, so he is forced to reveal himself to the humans who take him to a building with a power source.
 The Thing recharges and informs Masklin that the ship will arrive shortly.
 While escaping, he encounters Richard Arnold, and Masklin uses The Thing to translate for him, asking Arnold for help.
 Arnold tells Masklin that his grandfather and great-uncle told stories about Nomes in the store because they heard noises at night, and helps him escape.
 Aboard the ship he meets up with Angalo, Gurder and Pion and they plan to return to the quarry to get the others, making a short detour to South America to pick up some frogs in a bromeliad.

 The Nomes see Concorde flying over the sea to the east, and Masklin realises that it must be flying back to England.
 They arrive back at the quarry in time to see the Store Nomes careening around a nearby field on Jekub, pursued by a police car, and rescue them (as told in Diggers).
 Masklin presents Grimma with the bromeliad, and they reconcile.
-All the quarry Nomes climb onboard except for Gurder, who will stay behind on Earth with The Thing to find and tell all other earthbound Nomes about the 'Swan'.
+All the quarry Nomes climb onboard except for Gurder, who stays behind on Earth with The Thing to find and tell all other earthbound Nomes about the 'Swan'.
 They depart for home, promising to return one day and collect Gurder and all the other Nomes still left on Earth.